Erectile Dysfunction (Erection Problems) - Treatment options available from AMI.

-At AMI we appreciate that Erectile Dysfunction (Erection Problems) are treatable at any age, and awareness of this fact has been growing.
+At AMI we appreciate that Erectile Dysfunction (Erection Problems) are treatable at any age, and the awareness of this fact has been growing.

 The two chambers of penis (corpora cavernosa,) which run through the organ are filled with spongy tissue.
 The corpora cavernosa are surrounded by a membrane, called the tunica albuginea.
 The spongy tissue contains smooth muscles, fibrous tissues, spaces, veins, and arteries.
-The urethra, which is the channel for urine and semen runs along underside of the corpora cavernosa
+The urethra, which is the channel for urine and semen runs along underside of the corpora cavernosa.

 Due to sensory or mental stimulation, or both, the erection begins.
 Due to impulses from brain and local nerves the muscles of corpora cavernosa relax and allow blood to flow in and fill the spaces of spongy tissue.

 The flow of blood creates pressure in the corpora cavernosa, making the penis expand.
 The tunica albuginea helps trap the blood in the chambers, thereby sustaining erection.
-When muscles in the penis contract to stop the inflow of blood and open outflow channels, erection recedes.
+When muscles in the penis contract to stop the inflow of blood and open outflow channels, the erection recedes.

-Thus erection in men is a equation of six types of organs -located in the testicles, urinary bladder, phallus, umbilicus, thighs and groin.
+Thus an erection in men is a equation of six types of organs -located in the testicles, urinary bladder, phallus, umbilicus, thighs and groin.
 Its functions are Ejaculation of semen.